veritrans/veritrans-android/README.md

 2. Create a merchant account in [MAP](https://my.veritrans.co.id)
 3. Setup your merchant accounts settings, in particular Notification URL.
 4. Checkout the [Veritrans SDK Demo App](https://github.com/veritrans/veritrans-android-example) and walk through the implementation.
-5. Checkout the [Veritrans Merchant server Reference Implementation](https://github.com/abudargo/vt-merchant/), and walk through the API's that you may need to implement on your backend server
+5. Checkout the [Veritrans Merchant server Reference Implementation](https://github.com/abudargo/vt-merchant/), and walk through the API's that you may need to implement on your backend server.

+#### Merchant Server

+There is only one endpoint from the merchant server that are required to use this SDK.

+1. `/charge` - used to do the charging of the transactions.

+There are several optional endpoint that can be implemented.

+1. Credit card one click and two click feature
+    1. `GET /card` - used to get all saved card from specific user
+    2. `POST /card/register` - used to save a card token for next payment
+    3. `DELETE /card/{token}` - used to delete a saved card token
+    4. `/auth` - used to get authentication to access the merchant token
+2. Offers
+    TBD

 ### Security Aspects